The SYNCRØN Model AU-7a FET cardioid condenser microphone Plus information on the Fairchild F⁄22 and the Syncron S-10

 The following text is from the Syncron Corporation AU-7a marketing and speciﬁcation sheet, which is downloadable below.
 This is the ﬁrst really self-contained condenser microphone (no awkward power supply to contend with).
 Over 2500 hours of battery life through the use of standard, low-cost Mallory mercury cells.
 Cardioid pattern, oﬀering a front-to-back ratio of better than 20 dB, makes the AU-7a well suited to diﬃcult sound pick-up tasks including high-quality public address systems.
 Rugged Mylar diaphragm provides smooth frequency response with total absence of annoying peaks.
 Single transistor ampliﬁer, built with missile-grade components, assures high reliability in the ﬁeld.
 The entire ampliﬁer module is potted in silicone rubber to protect the components against shock and moisture.
 Low noise and distortion plus high output level give maximum sensitivity and outstanding clarity of sound.
 The balanced output of 50 or 200 ohms is easily interchangeable by means of miniature patch cords with gold-plated plugs.
 The AU-7a connector is multi-pinned, and functions as a switch to turn the microphone on and oﬀ.
 There is no possibility of leaving it on when not in use.
 The multi-pin connector is also designed to provide for an auxiliary power supply for continuous operation.
 Built-in swivel permits tilting through 130 degrees.

-Excerpted from the Syncron AU-7a booklet, which is available for download below:
+Excerpted from the Syncron AU-7a booklet, available for download below

-Output Level: The output of the microphone when subjected to a 1,000 cycle sound pressure level of 10 dynes/cm², and with the microphone terminated in a non-inductive, resistive load equal to its rated impedance is −50 dBm.
-The 10 dyne/cm² sound pressure level is the standard used for rating most low-impedance microphones, and is roughly equivalent to the average sound level of a symphony orchestra as heard from front row center.
+Output Level: The microphone output, when subjected to a 1,000 cycle sound pressure level of 10 dynes per cm², and with the mic terminated in a non-inductive, resistive load equal to its rated impedance is –50 dBm.
+A 10 dyne per cm² sound pressure level is the standard used for rating most low-impedance mics, and is roughly equivalent to the average sound level of a symphony orchestra as heard from front row center.

 Directional Characteristics: The AU-7a has cardioid pickup patterns as shown above in Figure 2.
 The generating element uses two aluminized Mylar diaphragms.
 Only one of these is electrically connected.
 There are acoustical phase shifts between the diaphragms, causing the element to be half pressure responsive and half pressure gradient responsive.
 The sum total of these characteristics results in the familiar cardioid response, having a front to back ratio of 20 dB.
 The front of the microphone is indicated by the colored dot at the bottom of the screen.

-Frequency Response: The on-axis frequency response of the AU-7a is linear plus or minus 2.5 dB from 30 to 18,000 cycles per second.
+Frequency Response: On-axis frequency response of the AU-7a is linear ±2.5 dB from 30 to 18,000 cycles per second.
 A machine-run response curve on a typical AU-7a in an anechoic chamber is shown below.